spaelling/azure-security-review/README.md

 Combined with Markdown, this allows for verbosity to a level that is hard to beat with any other tooling, and insights gained literally with the click of a button.

+## News

+All code regarding Entra ID has been converted to a Powershell module, published to [PSAzureSecurityAssessment](https://www.powershellgallery.com/packages/PSAzureSecurityAssessment/).

+Also added `Write-EntraIdAssessment` which will output a Markdown file (and optionally upload to an Azure Storage Account).
+This even supports multi tenant assessments, supported by `New-MultiTenantApplication` which can create a multi-tenant application to be used for these types of assessments (or just a single tenant).

 ## Notes

 These are the controls/checks that are implemented, planned, or work in progress.